thaolmk54/hcrn-videoqa/README.md

 ```
 **Note**: Pretrained model for action task is available [here](https://drive.google.com/open?id=1xzD4JbuoFYAgJG41eAwBo77i3oVrbKyg).
 Save the file in `results/expTGIF-QAAction/ckpt/` for evaluation.
 ## Experiments with MSRVTT-QA and MSVD-QA
-The following to to run experiments with MSRVTT-QA dataset, replace `msrvtt-qa` with `msvd-qa` to run with MSVD-QA dataset.
+The following is to run experiments with MSRVTT-QA dataset, replace `msrvtt-qa` with `msvd-qa` to run with MSVD-QA dataset.
 #### Preprocessing visual features
 1. To extract appearance feature: